TitaniumShinobi/chatty/docs/styling/CHATTY_COLOR_SCHEME.md

 4. Borders and dividers should be subtle using the line color
 5. The color scheme should create a warm, professional appearance
 6. Hover and selected states should be visually distinct: hover uses a lighter cream (`#ffffd7`), selected uses the accent color (`#ADA587`)
+7. Form inputs should blend with their container background - no visible borders or contrasting backgrounds
+8. Form text uses primary text color (`#3A2E14`) for readability
+9. Placeholder text uses accent color (`#ADA587`) for subtle distinction

 ## CSS Variables (Recommended)